zigster64/datastar.http.zig/README.md

     pub fn NewSSE(req, res) !SSE
 ```

-This will configure the connnection for SSE transfers, and provides an object with DataStar methods for
+This will configure the connnection for SSE transfers, and provides an object with Datastar methods for
 patching elements, patching signals, executing scripts, etc.

 When you are finished with the SSE object, you should either :